 Employment Development Department

-California’s Employment Development Department (the EDD) has the right to audit California businesses to ensure that employee payroll taxes are being paid for the right personnel and in the right amounts.
-Businesses that hire independent contractors are especially vulnerable to EDD audits right now, in light of a California Supreme Court decision in April 2018 that expanded the definition of employees.
-Companies do not have to pay employer payroll taxes and with hold employee income taxes for independent contractors; they do for employees.
-Therefore, if the EDD suspects that your business may have misclassified employees as independent contractors, you may be liable for substantial taxes and penalties.
+California’s Employment Development Department (EDD) has the right to audit businesses to ensure that employee payroll taxes are being paid correctly, for the right personnel.
+The California Supreme Court decision in April 2018, which expanded the definition of employees, makes businesses that hire independent contractors especially vulnerable to EDD audits.
+The decision ruled that companies do not have to pay employee payroll taxes or withhold employee income taxes for independent contractors but must still do so for employees.
+Therefore, if the EDD suspects that your business may have misclassified employees as independent contractors, you and your company may be liable for substantial taxes and penalties.

-However, whether or not you choose to hire an attorney, it is critical to be honest and respectful in responding to the initial document request and questionnaire with the Notice of Audit.
-Generally, you can and should produce the documents requested.
-In fact, you are required by law to keep certain documents – such as 3 years’ worth of employee payroll records – so claiming not to have them could open the door to further problems.
+Whether or not you choose to hire an attorney, you must be honest and respectful when responding to the Notice of Audit’s initial document request and questionnaire.
+By law, you are required to keep certain documents – such as 3 years’ worth of employee payroll records – so you should be able to produce the documents requested with ease.
+Claiming not to have them could open the door to further problems.

 Hiring an experienced employment attorney can go a long way in protecting your company from liabilities and unfavorable EDD audits.
 Our employment attorneys can help you navigate EDD audits and any other business law concerns you may have.

 Whether you are just starting a brand new company, run a “mom & pop” business, or already have a large established corporate enterprise, we are here to grow with you and meet your legal needs.